NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 The aim of this tutorial is simply to create one service with one characteristic without too much theory in between the steps.
 There are no .c or .h files that needs to be downloaded as we will be starting from scratch in the ble_app_template project.

+However, if you simply want to compile the example without doing the tutorial steps then you can be clone this repo into SDK v14.0.0/examples/ble_peripheral.

 <!---
 ## TODO